linkedin/smart-arg/docs/advanced.md

 for deserialization/parsing.

 <font color='red'>ALERT:</font> this can lead to **inconsistent behaviors** when one also generates the command-line
-representation of an argument class instance, since it can only modify the deserialization behavior from the command-line representation.
+representation of an argument container class instance, since it can only modify the deserialization behavior from the command-line representation.
 ```python
 from typing import NamedTuple, Sequence